grantdick/ECJ-Reproducibility-ErrorDecomp/README.md

 The C code is not particularly memory intensive, so multiple instances can be run simultaneously (as is done in the shell script using parallel) without too many worries.
 However, even using parallel processing, running the experiments will take some time (on a Threadripper 3960X, running the code takes several days).
 Performing the error decomposition on the results takes about 30 minutes on a single core (R seems to use a lot of RAM for this, so 32GB is recommended), and final visualisation of the results takes a few seconds.

 ## Questions/Help
-Please [email me](mailto:grant.dick@otago.ac.nz) is you need any help with setting up and running this code, or with interpreting the results.
+Please [email me](mailto:grant.dick@otago.ac.nz) if you need any help with setting up and running this code, or with interpreting the results.